ePages-de/epages-docs/_posts/2017/2017-09-01-socrates-2017-order-is-optional.md

 * During the interview, try to make it a pleasant experience, and ask them beforehand if they feel fit enough to be interviewed (similar to an exam).
 * Make sure the task is somewhat relevant to your day-to-day business or problem domain.
 Some companies use a subset of the production code base.
-Here at ePages we use the [ePizza - a microservices hands-on tutorial](https://github.com/ePages-de/epizza).
+Here at ePages we use [ePizza - a microservices hands-on tutorial](https://github.com/ePages-de/epizza).
 * If you work on the production code during the interview, make the candidate DELETE the code after the interview!
 This is to avoid any legal claims.
 * The time frame for the pair programming interview should be one to two hours.